-U.S. immigration laws permit an person to get a green card through employment if the employer is unable to find a qualified U.S. worker for the job.
-We represent hundreds o employers across the US, assisting them in sponsoring employees for both temporary working visas and green cards.
+U.S. immigration laws permit a person to get a green card through employment if their employer is unable to find a qualified U.S. worker for the job.
+We have represented hundreds of employers across the US, assisting them in sponsoring employees for both temporary working visas and green cards.

 “We are very pleased by the services we get from the Law Offices of Carl Shusterman.
 Our experience in the past year with all our H1B renewals has been amazing, and we’ve obtained great results.”

 - KRG Technologies

 Green Card Through Employment is divided into the following sub-topics:

 - Success Stories – Green Card Through Employment